trema/trema-edge/README.md

 ## Tested platforms

-* Ruby 1.8.7 (1.9.x is NOT supported yet)
+* Ruby 1.9.3 (1.8.x is NOT supported)
 * Ubuntu 12.04 (amd64)

 It may also run on other GNU/Linux distributions but is not tested.

 ## Required Packages

 This repository has only been tested with ruby 1.9.3 and will not work with lower versions.
 We recommend installation of the rvm program for easy installation of ruby 1.9.3.

+The familiar build.rb command has not been integrated yet therefore to build `trema-edge` please use the rake command.
+But before running the `rake` command ensure that the gem `rake-builder` version 0.7.0 is installed and in addition the `xutils-dev` package since it is used by the `rake-builder` gem invoking the `makedepend` program.

 ## Build trema

-The familiar build.rb command has not been integrated yet therefore to build `trema-edge` please use the rake command.
-But before running the `rake` command ensure that the gem `rake-compiler` version 0.7.0 is installed and in addition the
-`xutils-dev` package since it is used by the `rake-compiler` gem invoking the `makedepend` program.

     % rake

-Also note that the `Rakefile` file that contains testing suite scripts has not been integrated into the build yet and can not be used.
+Note that the `Rakefile` file that contains testing suite scripts has not been integrated into the build yet and can not be used.

 ## Run learning switch